Occupational Therapists

 Kaitlyn received her Bachelors Degree in Psychology with a minor in Child & Family Development from UNC Charlotte and her Masters Degree in Occupational Therapy from Emory & Henry School of Health Sciences.
 She has years of experience working with children from birth to three in a wide variety of roles prior to becoming an Occupational Therapist.
 Kaitlyn specializes in working with infants with feeding difficulties with training in tethered oral tissues (TOTs) as well as helping them meet developmental milestones.
 In addition she loves working with children with other feeding difficulties such as picky eating.
 She also enjoys treating children who have neurological and genetic diagnoses such as Cerebral Palsy, Down Syndrome and Rett Syndrome.
 Kaitlyn lives in the Lake Norman area with her husband and their sweet Golden Doodle, Theo.
 They enjoy spending time on the lake as well as traveling to the mountains for skiing in the winter.

-Keira Gathers, originally from Idaho, graduated with her master’s degree in occupational therapy from the University of Puget Sound in Tacoma, Washington in 2005.
-Her specialty areas of practice and certifications include early intervention, pediatric feeding, Sequential Oral Sensory (SOS) approach to feeding, Therapeutic Listening, and certification to administer and interpret the Sensory Integration and Praxis Tests (SIPT).
-She has experience treating children with developmental delays, feeding issues, sensory processing disorders, autism spectrum disorders, Down syndrome, and fine motor delays.
+Keira Gathers has over 20 years experience as a pediatric occupational therapist.
+She is originally from Idaho and graduated with her master’s degree in occupational therapy from the University of Puget Sound in Tacoma, Washington in 2005.
+Her specialty areas of practice and certifications include early intervention, the Sequential Oral Sensory (SOS) approach to feeding, Therapeutic Listening, and certification to administer and interpret the Sensory Integration and Praxis Tests (SIPT).
+She has experience treating children with developmental delays, executive dysfunction, feeding issues, sensory processing disorder, autism spectrum disorders, Down syndrome, learning disorders and fine motor delays.
 Keira’s passion is living life to the fullest and working with clients to do the same.
-She enjoys spending time with her husband and daughter, traveling, hiking, tennis, music, and spending time in the sun.
+She enjoys spending time with her husband and two daughters while traveling, going to church, going for walks, playing tennis, playing games and spending time in the sun.